FleSpeech: Flexibly Controllable Speech Generation with Various Prompts: Evalution Metrics

 \subsection{Subjective Metrics}

-In the subjective evaluation, each sample was rated on a scale from 1 to 5, with increments of 0.5, based on its similarity to the reference utterance.
-The score of MOS test ranges from 1 to 5 with an interval of 0.5, in which 1 means very bad and 5 means excellent.
-Both N-MOS and Sim-MOS are reported with a 95\% confidence interval.
-We select 50 speech samples for each test, which are listened by 20 listeners for subjective evaluations.
+In the subjective evaluation, each sample was rated on a scale from 1 to 5, with increments of 0.5 based on its similarity to the reference utterance, where a score of 1 indicates “very bad” and a score of 5 signifies “excellent.”
+Both Normalized Mean Opinion Score (N-MOS) and Similarity Mean Opinion Score (Sim-MOS) are reported with a 95\% confidence interval.
+We selected 50 speech samples for each test, which were listened to by 20 listeners for subjective evaluations.

 To clarify, Sim-MOS here varied across different tasks, focusing on aspects such as speech style matching with a text prompt, speaker similarity with an audio prompt, and voice-face matching with a facial prompt.